 By Jan Corey Arnett

 Nate Demers has traveled the world, and until recently, he lived in Marquette.
-The Negaunee native is a log home restoration professional, a career that takes him to interesting places and structures.
+The Negaunee native is a log home restoration professional (like the one found in fdinsulation.com site), a career that takes him to interesting places and structures.

 He now primarily focuses on northern Michigan and northern Wisconsin.
 Demers had been looking for property to buy when he saw a farm for sale along U.S. Route 2 just outside Engadine in the Upper Peninsula.